 These questions will lay down the foundations for what needs to get done.
-You may however need to also help your coachee develop adequate contingency plans.
-This is of course of value for when things don’t quite go to plan.
+You may, however, need to also help your coachee develop adequate contingency plans.
+This is, of course, of most value when things don’t entirely go to plan.

 Contingency plans will help the coachee adapt their approach when facing setbacks.
 It will also give them the confidence they need to independently work through problems.

 The next step is to reach an agreement with the coachee that they will implement the agreed upon actions.